Louis-DR/OmniCores-BuildingBlocks/sources/data/controllers/asynchronous_advanced_fifo/asynchronous_advanced_fifo_controller.md

 - **Write flush**: Synchronizes to read domain and forces read pointer to match write pointer.
 - **Read flush**: Synchronizes to write domain and forces read pointer to match write pointer.

-The **clock domain crossing** uses Gray-code counters (`gray_wrapping_counter`) that maintain both binary and Gray-coded representations.
+The **clock domain crossing** uses Gray-code counters (`gray_advanced_wrapping_counter`) that maintain both binary and Gray-coded representations.
 The Gray-coded pointers are synchronized using multi-stage synchronizers (`vector_synchronizer`) before being converted back to binary in the opposite domain for level calculation.

 The **memory interface** provides separate write and read channels in their respective clock domains with independent clocks, enable, address, and data signals for asynchronous dual-port RAM.
 The controller forwards the write and read clocks (`memory_write_clock` and `memory_read_clock`) to the memory to clearly indicate the asynchronous nature of the interface.
 The write port operates in the write clock domain, and the read port operates in the read clock domain.
 The interface expects combinational reads from the asynchronous RAM.